Spontaneous scalarization: Generalizations of scalarization to other fields and instabilities

 We close this section with a pertinent comment on ghost instabilities.
-We encountered them as an unappealing artefact in vectorization theories, but one could consider making them the driver of a spontaneous growth mechanism.
-This option has indeed been considered prior to their discovery in vectorization models.
+We encountered them as an unappealing artifact in vectorization theories, but one could consider making them the driver of a spontaneous growth mechanism.
+This option was indeed considered prior to their discovery in vectorization models.
 The simplest example is another analog of the DEF model where the conformal scaling function ${\cal A}$ depends on derivative terms~\cite{Ramazanoglu:2017yun}

 with $K=-g^{\mu\nu}\partial_\mu\varphi\partial_\nu\varphi/2$.
 The scalar equation of motion is